Winding & Setting of Seth Thomas Pocket Watches

 Seth Thomas Stem Wound & Pin Set movements were limited to use in the Companion travel timepiece, which was manufactured in two variants, the 1896 Model 6 version and the 1906 Model 8 version.
 These versions are illustrated below.
 You can find much more detailed information, including photographic illustrations, about workings of the Companion travel timepiece on Seth Thomas Fan Space at this link.

-Seth Thomas Pillar Plates
+Seth Thomas Pillar Plates Can Reveal Setting Mechanism Design

 The pillar plate is the plate located beneath the dial of a pocket watch.
 The “keys” for removing the dial are the dial-feet screws sunk into the outer edge of the pillar plate.
 Some Seth Thomas dials use two dial feet, others use three, so the pillar plate will have either two or three corresponding screws spaced around its perimeter.
 Their locations vary slightly because the placement of mechanical components always takes priority over dial-foot symmetry.